Premise of A Dog's Purpose May Give Some Viewers "Paws"

 Drugs/Alcohol: Ethan's dad (Luke Kirby) is an alcoholic and is seen drinking and in a drunken state several times.

 RECOMMENDED FOR: Dog lovers who aren't boycotting the film over a widely seen clip of one of the canine performers appearing to be mistreated on the set.

 NOT RECOMMENDED FOR: Those who struggle with the premise about a dog being reincarnated multiple times.

-A Dog's Purpose, directed by Lasse Hallstrom, opens in theaters January 27, 2017.
+A Dog's Purpose, directed by Lasse Hallstrom, opened in theaters January 27, 2017; available for home viewing May 2, 2017.
 It runs 120 minutes and stars Josh Gad (voice only), Britt Robertson, Bryce Gheisar, KJ Apa, John Ortiz, Juliet Rylance, Luke Kirby, Peggy Lipton, Pooch Hall and Dennis Quaid.
 Watch the trailer for A Dog's Purpose here.